ugomadagu/TextSearchProblem/README.md

 ### Data Structures
 - **contentTokens** is a String array that contains all of the words (as a word is defined in the problem statement) inside of the file.
-All words are in ordered according to where they appear in the file.
+All words are ordered according to where they appear in the file.
 - **punctuationTokens** is a String array that contains all of the punctiation (all spaces and punctuation marks in-between words) in the file.
-All punctuation are in ordered according to where they appear in the file.
+All punctuation are ordered according to where they appear in the file.
 - **wordToIndexMap** is a HashMap that maps a queryWord to a LinkedList that contains all of the indices where that queryWord appears in **contentTokens**.
 - **resultsCache** is a HashMap that links a queryWord concatinated with its contextWords number to a String array in order to provide a cached answer if we have searched for that queryWord and contextWords number combination before.